bsmith89/longev-mgen/doc/submission.md

 starch breakdown products may be sufficient for increased abundance of these species in ACA treated mice.

-It is notable that of the closely related variants, B1-A and B1-B associated with OTU-1,
-B1-B is found at UT and not UM.
+It is notable that of the closely related variants associated with OTU-1, B1-B is found at UT and not UM.
-We previously observed site-specificity of the ACA response of this species, in which OTU-1 did not have a significantly increased abundance in treated mice at UT, while it was the most dramatic change at UM.
+We previously observed site-specificity of the ACA response of this species, in which OTU-1 did not have a significantly increased abundance in treated mice at UT, while it was the most dramatic change at UM [@Smith2019].
 Differences in the functional potential due to differences in gene content of populations found at each of the sites is one possible explanation for this pattern.